Climate Code Clinic

 - Sometimes helping with the problem requires us to understand your data.
 Sharing data is not always possible.
 A readme or data dictionary is particularly useful in these situations.

-- Please provide any information you can on the hardware, operating system, packages you are using.
+- Please provide any information you can on the hardware, operating system and packages you are using.

 Limitations